Jesky-Sean/Decreasing-FirstResponder-Response-Time/README.md

 ____

-## Criminal or Medical Emergencies in Which the Seconds/Minutes Matter to Save the Lives of Others
+## Criminal or Medical Emergencies in Which the Seconds/Minutes Matter to Save the Lives of Others.

+*where seconds and minutes matter, along with explanations for the reasons why time is or may becritical in each case presented for this list. this is not an exhaustive list which is presented*
+ _________
 # Critical Medical Conditions: Immediate Interventions Required

 ## Cardiac Arrest